Using Quality Score to Guide Optimizations: Google Best Practices

 Pay attention to the “Big Three” component parts of ads quality: ad relevance, expected CTR, and landing page experience

-For the keyword shown, running shoes, the Quality Score is 5 and all three components are ranked either average or below average.
-That shows us where we can start to improve: all three could be better, but at “below average,” ad relevance looks like the most urgent area for improvement.
+Think of an example keyword with a Quality Score of 4 and with ad relevance below average and the other two components average.
+That shows us where we can start to improve: all three could be better, but at “below average,” ad relevance would be the most urgent area for improvement.

 We suggest you set your priorities based both on a component’s rating and on the potential speed and impact of your changes.
 For instance, if your landing page experience is below average, but you don’t actually have control of your website (or if changes take a long time), then you may want to focus first on CTR or ad relevance.
 Even if those components are average or above average, you can still improve their performance and your bottom line.

 We also find that some people tend to focus only on CTR, because a user click is their ultimate goal.
-But ad relevance and landing pages are very important to the overall results of your campaigns.
+But ad relevance and landing page experience are very important to the overall results of your campaigns.
 And each component calls for a different approach to improvement.

 - Match the language of your ad text more directly to user search queries